-▶ Along this line, have a person assigned as project administrator.
+► Along this line, have a person assigned as project administrator.
 This person either does the project support or delegates it.
 He also sits in on project review meetings, holds the team's hands to walk members through planning and audits, and so forth.
 Naturally, you need to be running quite a few projects (at least ten to twenty) to justify this position.
-Such a person can be helpful when the people who are managing projects have little experience with managing or perhaps have poor skills in dealing with people, or both.
+Such a person can be helpful when the people who are managing projects have little experience with managing or perhaps have poor skills for dealing with people, or both.

 ▶ Benchmark other companies to find out what they do with project management.
-Note that, when they don't practice good methodology, that does not give you grounds for abandoning it yourself.
-I know of one major corporation that does not track actual work put into a project, yet the company is extremely successful.
+Note that, when you find companies that don't practice good methodology, this does not give you grounds for abandoning good practices yourself.
+I know of one major corporation that does not track actual work put into a project; yet the company is extremely successful.
 However, the fact that it doesn't track work is going to lead to problems eventually.
-It does a lot of other things really well, however, and I would not hesitate to benchmark those things.
+The company does a lot of other things really well, however, and I would not hesitate to benchmark those things.

 ▶ Have individuals take responsibility for being champions of various parts of the project management process.
-Perhaps you can make one person the earned value champion, who goes around the company trying to get everyone on board so that they all use that method.
+Perhaps you can make one person the earned value champion, who goes around the company trying to get everyone on board so that all team members all use the same method.
 Another could take responsibility for dealing with WBS notation, and so on.